 State Treasury raises over $890 million worth of G-bonds in April

-VIETNAM, May 8 - HÀ NỘI – The State Treasury mobilised nearly VNĐ22.75 trillion (US$894.52 million) worth of Government bonds in April via 17 auctions on the Hanoi Stock Exchange (HNX).
+HÀ NỘI The State Treasury mobilised nearly VNĐ22.75 trillion (US$894.52 million) worth of Government bonds in April via 17 auctions on the Hà Nội Stock Exchange (HNX).

 Notably, the State Treasury successfully auctioned the Government bonds with terms of 20 years and 30 years after unsuccessful bidding for more than one month.

-Foreign investors total trading value in April accounted for 2.45% of the total market trading value and their net buy value reached VNĐ989 billion. - VNS
+Foreign investors total trading value in April accounted for 2.45 per cent of the total market trading value and their net buy value reached VNĐ989 billion.
+VNS